From Reading to Specifying: What Is TDG?

 Investigate

-Read the implementation AI generated.
+In Claude Code, type /investigate @smartnotes/negate.py to examine the generated implementation.
 Write a one-sentence explanation of how it works.
 Common implementations: return -n or return n * -1 or return 0 - n.
 All three are correct.
 Which did AI choose?

 Modify